-The accounting policies adopted are consistent with those of the previous financial year except for the adoption of the new and amended Philippine Financial Reporting Standards (PFRSs) which became effective beginning 1 January 2020.
-The adoption of these new or amended or revised standards and interpretations will not result to any restatement of accounts.
+The accounting policies adopted are consistent with those of the previous financial year except for the adoption of the new and amended Philippine Financial Reporting Standards

+(PFRSs) which became effective beginning 1 January 2019.
+The Group will also adopt several amended and revised standards and interpretations in 2020 and 2021.